|Guide||♦||42 Triplogs||Mine 0||0 Topics|

 This is a short and easy off-trail hike that you can do if the upper Pinaleno Mountains are snowed in.
 There is a lot of history in this pretty riparian area.

-Heading back to Jacobson Creek, a short walk down the creek bed will take you to a couple waterfalls where the creek passes through a deep crack in the earth, and drops about 50 feet in a short distance.
+Heading back to Jacobson Creek, a short walk down the creek bed will take you to a couple of waterfalls where the creek passes through a deep crack in the earth and drops about 50 feet in a short distance.
 The short, cascading waterfalls slide over the polished, gray granite bedrock here, next to a flat sitting rock.
-There is a hot tub sized pool at the base of the upper falls.
+There is a hot-tub-sized pool at the base of the upper falls.
 The rock around it is slick, so be careful if you choose to get in.
 One can enjoy looking down the perfectly straight cleft in the bedrock here, to the desert in the distance.

-When you are done, head back down canyon, following the flume.
+When you are done, head back down the canyon, following the flume.
 If Angle Orchard (which has been operating since 1922) is open, and there is fruit to be had, get some.
-Probably the best tasting apples I've ever had!
+Probably the best-tasting apples I've ever had!